Einstein-type elliptic systems

-Notice that if $\partial M=\emptyset$, this kind of estimate and the corresponding Fredholm properties, have been obtained in \cite{Cantor}-\cite{CB-C} for very general second order operators.
-For the Laplacian and conformal Killing Laplacian these properties (Proposition \ref{injectivityestimate}), together with the isomorphism properties described in Proposition \ref{isomorphismthm}, were obtained in \cite{Maxwell1}.
-Furthermore, in the case of compact manifolds with boundary these properties have been widely studied in standard literature, and we can find a nice summary in \cite{Schwartz} (see Theorem 1.6.2).
-Notice that putting together these kind of results for compact manifold with boundary and general results for complete asymptotically euclidean manifolds, we can get a very general class of elliptic second order operators on asymptotically euclidean manifolds satisfying estimates of the form of (\ref{Fredholmestimate}).
-Typically, in order to get the isomorphism property a more detailed analysis and appropriate choices of boundary conditions have to be made.
-With this in mind, we present the following definition.
+For the Laplacian and conformal Killing Laplacian these properties were obtained in \cite{Maxwell1}.
+For compact manifolds with boundary these properties have been widely studied, and we can find a nice summary in \cite[Theorem 1.6.2]{Schwartz}.
+Putting this together with results for complete AE manifolds, such as those of \cite{Cantor,CB-C,Bartnik}, we can get a very general class of elliptic second order operators on AE manifolds satisfying (\ref{Fredholmestimate}).
+All this motivates the following definition. \begin{defn} We will say that a system of the form of (\ref{generalizedsystem}) is a \textbf{conformal Einstein-type system} if its coefficients satisfy the mapping properties described below (\ref{generalizedsystem}), together with the boundedness and compactness properties (\ref{boundednessprop})-(\ref{compactnessprop}) and the Fredholm estimate (\ref{Fredholmestimate}). \end{defn} In this context we will still denote the linear part associated to the generalized system (\ref{generalizedsystem}) by $\mathcal{P}$ and the non-linearities appearing in the right-hand side by $\textbf{F}$, and, furthermore, we will associate the shifted operators $\mathcal{P}_{a,b}$